HLammers/usb-midi/README.md

 ## Wish List

+Ideally this is what I wanted to achieve:

 * Be able to specify how many MIDI in and out ports will be visible to the host
 * Make each port show up with its own name
 * Allow the number of MIDI in ports to be different from the number of MIDI out ports

-# Comparing Multi-Port USB Midi Approaches
+## Comparing Multi-Port USB Midi Approaches

 There are two ways to implement multiple MIDI ports over a single USB connection (using the USB MIDI 1.0 protocol):